bazelbuild/apple_support/README.md

   changes, which ensures that toolchain binaries will be rebuilt with the new version of Xcode so that caches are correctly shared across machines.
-- Setting `BAZEL_ALLOW_NON_APPLICATIONS_XCODE` in the environment allows the toolchain to discover Xcode versions outside of the `/Applications` to avoid header inclusion errors from bazel.
+- Setting `BAZEL_ALLOW_NON_APPLICATIONS_XCODE=1` in the environment (or using `--repo_env`) allows the toolchain to discover Xcode versions outside of the `/Applications` directory to avoid header inclusion errors from bazel.
 This is not enabled by default because `/Applications` is the standard directory, and this improves toolchain setup performance.

 [rules_apple]: https://github.com/bazelbuild/rules_apple